flow-project/flow/README.md

 ====
 All car controllers come equipped with a fail-safe rule wherein cars are not allowed to move at a speed that would cause them to crash if the car in front of them suddenly started breaking with max acceleration.
-If they attempt to do so, they will be reset to move at $v_safe$ where $v_safe$ is the speed such that the cars will come to rest at the same point.
+If they attempt to do so, they will be reset to move at $$v_safe$$ where $$v_safe$$ is the speed such that the cars will come to rest at the same point.